-Sam Barkin, M.A., is a third-year doctoral student in clinical psychology at Teachers College, Columbia University.
+Sam Barkin, M.A., M.S., is a fifth-year doctoral candidate in clinical psychology at Teachers College, Columbia University.
 After graduating from UCLA in 2006 with a B.A. in sociology, Sam began work as a teaching artist in Brooklyn, NY.
 Specializing in programming spanning the developmental spectrum, Sam developed and taught numerous courses in New York City public schools, as well as multiple youth and older adult education programs.
 Sam's scholarly interests include community participatory research, diversity, developmental psychopathology, and resilience within atypical contexts.
 His most recent published articles center on vulnerability and adjustment in upper SES populations.
-During the summer, Sam returns to Northern California, where he is the Head Supervisor at the circus and performing arts summer camp, Camp Winnarainb
+During the summer, Sam returns to Northern California, where he is the Head Supervisor at the circus and performing arts summer camp, Camp Winnarainbow.

-Jennifer Drapkin, M.S., is a first-year doctoral student in clinical psychology at Teachers College, Columbia University.
+Jennifer Drapkin, M.S., is a third-year doctoral student in clinical psychology at Teachers College, Columbia University.
 She received her B.A. in psychology from Yale University, her M.S. in journalism from Columbia School of Journalism, and her yoga instructor certification from Laughing Lotus College of Yoga in New York City.
 As writer and editor, Jennifer has been published extensively in Psychology Today, The Smithsonian, and Mental_floss Magazine.
 As a yoga instructor, she's taught at the Urban Yoga Foundation and in New York City public schools, specializing in kindergarten through 5th grade.
 Jennifer believes that a good life should be divided between enjoying the world and saving the world, if you're doing too much of either one, then you're missing something.
 She's thrilled to have the opportunity to study the connection between mind, body, and spirit at Columbia.
 Jennifer hopes that by building better inner worlds, we can build better outer worlds, too.

-Ariel Kor, M.A., is a second-year doctoral student in clinical psychology at Teachers College, Columbia University.
+Ariel Kor, M.A., is a fourth-year doctoral student in clinical psychology at Teachers College, Columbia University.
 Ariel is Israeli-born and Singapore-bred, and a graduate of Oxford University (B.A., M.A.).
 Following a 15-year career in the world of finance, Ariel has returned to academia.
 He is a Founding Member of the Applied Positive Psychology Institute in Israel together with Dr. Tal Ben-Shahar and Professor Mario Mikulincer, and is a board member of Meor--a Jewish education and leadership program at over 20 campuses across the US.
 His research interests are in behavioral addictions, spirituality, and attachment, as well as children's education and achievement.
 He is currently working on a neurobiological study attempting to identify the correlates of behavioral addictions, spirituality, and attachment.

-Clayton McClintock, M.T.S., is a first-year doctoral student in clinical psychology at Teachers College, Columbia University.
+Clayton McClintock, M.T.S., is a third-year doctoral student in clinical psychology at Teachers College, Columbia University.
 He received a B.A. from Dartmouth in English and an M.T.S. from Harvard in psychology and religion.
 His primary research interests include spiritual practice, pathways in mind-body medicine, and mindful engagement.

-Lorne Schussel, M.A., is a 3rd year doctoral student in clinical psychology at Teachers College, Columbia University, focusing on the utilization of novel mind-body practices with at risk populations.
+Lorne Schussel, M.A., is a fifth-year doctoral student in clinical psychology at Teachers College, Columbia University, focusing on the utilization of novel mind-body practices with at risk populations.
 Before joining the lab Lorne was a RA in the laboratory for Advances of Consciousness and Health in Arizona, shot free lance film for Discovery Health, and worked in a hospital with suicidal patients.
 He continues to explore the nascent literature of consciousness, health and spirituality within the framework of a post-materialist paradigm, and has recently published his work in the Journal of Clinical Psychology: In session.

-Sarah Sherman, M.A., is a first-year doctoral student in Interdisciplinary Studies, which includes the departments of Counseling and Clinical Psychology and Organization and Leadership Department.
+Sarah Sherman, M.A., is a third-year doctoral student in Interdisciplinary Studies, which includes the departments of Counseling and Clinical Psychology and Organization and Leadership Department.
 She received her M.A. from Teachers College and B.F.A. from Rhode Island School of Design.
 Her research interests are related to mindfulness-based and other mind body initiatives in professional settings.